mantle-convection-constrained/terratools/paper/paper.md

     affiliation: 2

 affiliations:
- - name: School of Earth and Environment, University of Leeds , UK
+ - name: School of Earth and Environment, University of Leeds, UK
    index: 1
  - name: School of Earth and Environmental Sciences, Cardiff University, UK
    index: 2